What to wear for your Paris photo session?

 TIPS for HIM: Well-tailored suit

-If your groom doesn’t have one, now’s the perfect time to invest in something he’ll wear for the rest of his life!
-The best part?
+If your groom/husband/boyfriend doesn’t have one, now’s the perfect time to invest in something he’ll wear for the rest of his life!
 It’s a lot less expensive than you might think!
-Solid shades of gray or navy are a strong compliment to most women’s outfits, whereas pinstripes or plaid patterns tend to distract the eye.
+Solid shades of gray or navy are a strong compliment to most women’s outfits,.

 The bottom button should NEVER be fastened.

 Always REMOVE the stitching on the vents and the label on the left sleeve before wearing a new suit, no matter how expensive was the brand.
 Keeping it is an absolute fashion "faux pas".

 TIPS for HIM: It’s All in the Details

 Pants and closed-toed shoes are the most sophisticated and masculine looks for men.
 It’s best to leave shorts, sandals and jeans at home.
-Suit pants, dress pants or colored pants work best.
+Suit pants, dress pants or coloured pants work best.

-Brown leather dress shoes compliment almost every look, whether he’s wearing a full suit or a blazer and colored pants.
+Brown leather dress shoes compliment almost every look, whether he’s wearing a full suit or a blazer and coloured pants.